Copyright (c) 1998-2017,

 contact with.
 He went on to say that the reason nothing had happened to

-them was because whatever had been disturbing the Bells was "scared"
+them was because whatever had been haunting the Bells was "scared"

 of his silver bullet.